liberland/Constitution/Liberland-constitution.md

 * **§I.6.** No Assembly Representative shall be precluded from taking part in any Assembly vote by virtue of being detained prior to his or her trial; no judge of any Court of the Free Republic of Liberland shall be detained on suspicion of any criminal offence unless with the express consent of at least three Justices of the Supreme Court.
 * **§I.7.** The Citizens of the Free Republic of Liberland shall have the access to information which relates to any aspect of the functioning of the Public Administration which is not classified; and no information shall be classified unless it is absolutely necessary for the purposes of national security; the affairs of the Assembly and the Supreme Court shall be video recorded and made public contemporaneously; any Assembly debate and votes or decision of any Court shall be recorded and archived and made available to the general public.
 * **§I.8.** All administrative decisions of the Public Administration shall be subject to the challenge in the Civil Court by a person in whose respect it was given, or any other person who can prove his or her interest in that decision.
-* **§I.9.** No agent of the Public Administration shall operate undercover without a Warrant; no agent of the Public Administration operating undercover shall pursue incriminating evidence through any method of entrapment, nor shall any agent of the Public Administration act outside of their specified mission unless to protect themselves or others in direct threat; all actions by any agent of the Public Administration operating undercover shall be scrutinized in any court proceedings which include any evidence collected from an agent operating undercover, unless said agent is still legally operating undercover pursuant to a related Warrant.
+* **§I.9.** All persons shall have the right to exclude from their property any member of the law enforcement where acting without Warrant and any other person acting without an appropriate order of a court of law.
+* **§I.10.** All persons staying within the territory of the Free Republic of Liberland shall be bound to observe the Constitution and other laws passed by the Assembly in accordance with this Constitution.
-* **§I.10.** All Warrants in the Free Republic of Liberland shall be issued by a judge of the Criminal Court upon request by a member of the law enforcement or the Office of the Public Prosecutor and shall be supported by evidence of probable cause; every Warrant granted for a continuous action shall expire within one year and shall be renewed by another judge in accordance with the ordinary procedure.
+* **§I.11.** All Warrants in the Free Republic of Liberland shall be issued by a judge of the Criminal Court upon request by a member of the law enforcement or the Office of the Public Prosecutor and shall be supported by evidence of probable cause; every Warrant granted for a continuous action shall expire within one year and shall be renewed by another judge in accordance with the ordinary procedure.

 ### Article II: Legislative Restrictions